 Give Yourself Time

 If you are unsure what answer you want to give to someone's request, consider saying, "Let me think about that, and I'll get back to you with my answer."
 People pleasers may say "yes" immediately to a request and regret it later.
 Giving yourself time allows you to say "no" if you determine it's what you want.

 Hold Your Ground

 If others question your priorities or decision to enforce boundaries, try your best to hold your ground.
-Stand firm in what you want to do with your life, your time, and your energy.
-You may even feel empowered by expressing that your needs are just as important as whatever is being asked of you.
+Stand firm in what you want to do with your life, time, and energy.
+Remind yourself that your needs are as important as another person's desires.
 Building a healthy inner dialogue can help you hold your ground and learn how to avoid taking unfair criticisms from others personally.